kaito-project/headlamp-kaito/website/docs/features/testing-mcp-server.md

 - URL: `http://kubernetes-mcp-server:8080/mcp`
 - Click Connect

-2. Navigate to Tools (on the same line as Resources)
+2. Navigate to Tools (on the same line as Resources), click List Tools to see what tools the connected MCP offers (in this case, the Kubernetes MCP server).

-- Run the `pods_list` tool
+- Try running the `pods_list` tool

-3. You should see live pod data returned via the MCP server.
+3. You should see live pod data returned via the Kubernetes MCP server.

 If you get a "forbidden" error, confirm that:

 - The MCP server pod is using the kubernetes-mcp service account
-- All three RBAC YAMLs have been applied correctly
+- Port forwarding is currently running in terminal

 ## Next Steps: Integrating with Headlamp-KAITO

 Once your MCP server is successfully responding to tool calls in the Inspector UI, you can proceed to integrate it with Headlamp-KAITO:

-**Network connectivity depends on how Headlamp is deployed:**
+**Network connectivity depends on how Headlamp was installed:**

-- **Headlamp running inside Kubernetes** ([in-cluster deployment](https://headlamp.dev/docs/latest/installation/in-cluster)): Can use internal service names (See Option 1)
+- **Headlamp running inside Kubernetes** ([in-cluster installation](https://headlamp.dev/docs/latest/installation/in-cluster)): Can use internal service names (See Option 1)
 - **Headlamp running outside Kubernetes** (desktop app, external web service): Must use external access methods (See Option 2)

-### Option 1: Internal Service Access (In-Cluster Headlamp)
+### Option 1: Internal Service Access (Headlamp Installed In-Cluster)

-If Headlamp is deployed inside the same Kubernetes cluster using the [in-cluster installation](https://headlamp.dev/docs/latest/installation/in-cluster), you can use internal service names:
+If Headlamp is deployed inside the same Kubernetes cluster using the [in-cluster installation](https://headlamp.dev/docs/latest/installation/in-cluster), you can use internal service names directly:

 ```
 http://kubernetes-mcp-server:8080/mcp